Protect your iPhone against malware and other threats with Avast One

 For the majority of mobile users, a robust, free antivirus app should do the trick.
 Go with one that automatically updates its virus definitions to remain protected against the latest threats.

-Ready to improve your mobile security habits and practices?
-Without fail, the single most impactful change you can make is to install and use a proven mobile antivirus tool.
-After all, you’ll never need to worry about removing malware if it can’t make its way onto your phone in the first place.
+Without fail, the single most impactful change you can make to improve your mobile security habits is to install a proven mobile antivirus tool.
+After all, you’ll never need to worry about removing malware if it can’t get onto your phone in the first place.